Those with a 650 credit score may find that they are having a hard time buying a car.

 Step Four – Start Talking About Leases

 At this point, you should narrow your options down to two or three vehicles.
 Start talking with the dealer about how much it would cost to lease each of them.
 This step will give you a good idea of what to expect and give you a springboard for your negotiations.
-Start out by talking about your finances and how much you can afford to spend on a vehicle every month.
+Start by talking about your finances and how much you can afford to spend on a vehicle every month.
 From here, you and the dealer can work together to find an agreement.

 Often, the dealer will be willing to negotiate with you a bit here to seal the deal.
-For example, you can try to pay a higher down payment to offset some of the monthly payment costs.
+For example, you can pay a higher down payment to offset some of the monthly payment costs.
 While this costs you a bit more initially, it will decrease the money you spend during your lease terms.
 Beyond that, you should also try to tweak the price of the lease to suit your needs.
 In fact, it is worth breaking down strong negotiating and buying tactics in another section to help improve your chances of success.

 Tips for Getting a Better Car Lease With 650 Credit